 Alabama Maryland Oregon

 Arizona Massachusetts Pennsylvania

 Arkansas Michigan Rhode Island

 California Minnesota South Dakota

 Colorado Missouri Tennessee

 Connecticut Montana Texas

 Delaware Nebraska Vermont

 Florida Nevada Virginia

 Idaho New Hampshire Washington

 Indiana New Jersey West Virginia

 Iowa New Mexico Wisconsin

 Kansas New York Wyoming

-Kentucky North Dakota
+Kentucky North Dakota , ,

 Louisiana Ohio

-Maine Oklahoma
+Oklahoma

 Many states also impose taxes on intertrack, simulcast, televised, and rebroadcast wagering at off-track facilities.
 Some states' rates vary during the year.

 In addition, Kentucky collects a license tax on race operators based on the average daily mutuel handle-up to \$2,500 for a daily average of over \$900,000.
 Ohio imposes a racing permit tax of 3% plus 0.5% of total daily wagers on wagering pools other than win, place, or show, plus 0.1% if total wagers are below \$5 million and 0.15% if they are at least \$5 million.
-At least 16 states tax admissions to racetracks, in amounts ranging from 5¢ in New Jersey to 50¢ in Wisconsin.
-Nebraska imposes an admissions tax of 0.64% of gross wagers in the preceding year.
+Nebraska imposes a tax of 0.64% of gross wagers in the preceding year.
+At least 16 states tax admissions to racetracks, in amounts ranging from 5φ in New Jersey to 50φ in Wisconsin.
 States levying admissions taxes as percentages of admission charges include New York (4%); Kansas, Missouri, and Oklahoma (10% each); Pennsylvania (15%); and Rhode Island (20%).
-Kansas also charges 20¢ per admission at facilities that are exempt from local property taxes.
-Florida's rate is the greater of 10¢ or 15% of the admissions charge; Arkansas' is the greater of 10¢ or 10% of the admissions charge.
+Kansas also charges 20φ per admission at facilities that are exempt from local property taxes.
+Florida's rate is the greater of 10φ or 15% of the admissions charge; Arkansas's is the greater of 10φ or 10% of the admissions charge.

 Several states also collect similar taxes on dog racing and jai alai games.
-Connecticut, Florida, and Rhode Island impose a tax on the handle for jai alai.
-At least 17 states impose racing taxes on dog racing: Alabama, Arizona, Arkansas, Colorado, Connecticut, Florida, Idaho (only simulcast and televised races are allowed), Iowa, Kansas, Montana (simulcast races only), New Hampshire (simulcast only), Oregon, Rhode Island, South Dakota, Texas, West Virginia, and Wisconsin.
+Connecticut, Florida, and Rhode Island each impose a tax on the handle for jai alai.
+Seven states tax live dog racing: Alabama, Arizona, Arkansas, Florida, Iowa, Texas, and West Virginia.
+Seven other states have dog racing taxes on the books but have no in-state dog racing: Colorado, Connecticut, Kansas, Oregon, Rhode Island, South Dakota, and Wisconsin.
+Some states without live dog racing allow betting on simulcast dog racing; they include Idaho, Montana, and New Hampshire.